 This is the story of a girl who changed her mind halfway through. twice. well actually three times.

 For the first half of my college career I pursued a bachelors in psychology.
 I passionately studied how images in popular media affect a person’s body image and confidence.
 I completed research project after research project with solid results that indeed, people are negatively influenced by what they see in advertisements.
-Two and a half years later, the universe was pushing me towards photography.
+Three years later, the universe was pushing me towards photography.
 Hard.
 I unapologetically became the typical change-your-major-sort-of-dropout, packed up, and moved to Seattle to go to the Art Institute; delving head first into what I saw as a chance for a new identity.

 I needed it.

 Soon after graduating, I got a job offer from a commercial photography studio to be their lead lifestyle and fashion photographer.
-I enthusiastically accepted the job but less than a year in, all I had found was unhappiness and resentment.
+I enthusiastically accepted the job but less than a year in, all I found was unhappiness and resentment.
 I truly felt lost.
 I thought to myself over and over again, “How can I not love this?

 This is supposed to be the dream…”

-The problem was that it went against everything I had and still believed in.
+The problem was that it went against everything I believed in.
 In fact, I was now the creator of the media that I so fiercely detested.
 When I was younger, I can remember looking in the mirror, seeing a chubby face looking back and thinking “You are beautiful.
 I love this body.
 I don’t care what anyone else thinks.
 I’m amazing just the way I am.”
 I could feel and see my beauty and strength everyday.
 But at this point in my story, I was deep into a poisonous career, no longer thinking such positive thoughts about myself or my body.

 Something had to change.